ajissong/todo-app/README.md

 - **Web App**: Data is stored in your browser's localStorage
 - **API Server**: Data is stored in JSON files in the `mcp-server/data` directory

+## Demo Account

+For testing purposes, a demo account is pre-configured:

+- Username: `demo`
+- Password: `password`

+This account comes with some sample todos.

 ## License